Quilotoa tour: Hints to a successful experience!

-Possibly one of the most important and beautiful natural attractions in the Cotopaxi Province of Ecuador.
-The Quilotoa crater lake is one of the most impressive natural wonders of this Province.
+Quilotoa tour: One of the most important and beautiful natural attractions in the Cotopaxi Province of Ecuador.
+The Quilotoa crater lake is one of the most impressive natural wonders of this province.
 A marvelous view to the lake from the lookout point located at the top of its rim will make you go WOW.
 This fantastic seven colors turquoise-toned lake is considered to be, one of the 13 most beautiful lakes around the globe.
-Not only the lake has a special beauty but also its local indigenous people and its surroundings make this a special place.
+Not only the lake has a special beauty but also its local indigenous people and its surroundings make this a special place great for a fabulous tour.

 What to expect on the road trip to Quilotoa?